- Family & Divorce

-The person who effects service (the Applicant or their agent) will provide a Statement of Service to the Court confirming they have done so, and the Court will treat the papers as served.
+The person who effects service will provide a Statement of Service to the Court confirming they have done so, and the Court will treat the papers as served.

 Failure by the Respondent to file the Acknowledgement of Service will inevitably result in some additional delay and costs.

-It is not usually necessary for the parties to attend Court when the Decree Nisi is pronounced, although this may be required if there is a dispute about costs.
+It is not usually necessary for the parties to attend Court when the Conditional Order is pronounced, although this may be required if there is a dispute about costs.

-The Applicant can apply for the Decree Absolute 6 weeks and 1 day after the Decree Nisi is pronounced, using a standard application form.
-Only when the Decree Absolute has been issued is the divorce finalised.
+One or both parties can apply for the Final Order provided that a minimum of 6 weeks and 1 day has elapsed from the date of the Conditional Order.
+Only when the Final Order has been issued is the divorce finalised.

-Parties sometimes prefer to defer applying for the Decree Absolute if financial aspects of the divorce have not been resolved, and will await an outcome on finances before finalising the divorce.
+Parties sometimes prefer to defer applying for the Final Order if financial aspects of the divorce have not been resolved, and will await an outcome on finances before finalising the divorce.